oVirt/ovirt-site/source/release/3.5.1/index.html.md

 Extensions required mainly for enabling single signon of ovirt-engine with environments such as Kerberos.
 Package name is ovirt-engine-extension-aaa-misc, LDAP specific integration is documented within the ovirt-engine-extension-aaa-ldap package [3](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-ldap.git;a=blob;f=README;hb=HEAD#l158), and in package specific documents [4](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-misc.git;a=blob;f=README.http;hb=HEAD)[5](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-misc.git;a=blob;f=README.mapping;hb=HEAD).

+### Migration of local DWH Reports to remote

+For those who already upgraded from 3.4 to 3.5 a new guide is now available in the [Migration of local DWH Reports to remote](Features/Migration of local DWH Reports to remote) feature page

 ## Known issues

 ## CVE Fixed